Fourth of July Treats

 3/4 cup milk

-2. Combine the first four ingredients in a large mixing bowl.
+2. Combine the flour, sugar, baking powder and salt in a large mixing bowl.

 3. Cut in the butter with a pastry blender until the mixture resembles coarse crumbs.

 4. Stir in the milk with a fork until the mixture forms a ball.

 5. Knead dough several times on a lightly floured surface until smooth.
 Roll out the dough to about 1/2-inch thickness and cut with a 3-inch star cutter.